 Internships at the Arab American Institute are an exciting opportunity for students and recent graduates to gain experience in policy-making, ethnic politics, and non-profit environments.
-During the fall and spring semesters, AAI accepts four exceptional applicants—three are placed internally in our office and one placed at an external organization.
+During the fall and spring semesters, AAI accepts four exceptional applicants—three are placed internally in our office and one placed external at The Brookings Institution.

 Communications Intern (1 spot available): Supports the Communications Department with online, email, and social media communications as well as website maintenance.
 Responsibilities include writing, posting and formatting blogs, creating e-blasts, and assisting with press outreach.